 Dealing with the weather is part of being a gardener or homesteader.
 There are many preventive measures you can take to protect your garden or homestead from nature.
 Depending on what weather you are expecting, a few simple preparation steps will minimize the damage to your plants, so that you can still eat from your garden even when the weather isn’t on your side.

 Please note: I have not covered animal care in this article as I don’t have any livestock on my homestead.
 There are some articles on The Grow Network that cover this.
-My main focus in this article is food crops.
+My main focus in this article is protecting your food crops.

 How you can deal with drought conditions and extreme heat